EricNeville/Basic-Games/README.md

 # Blackjack
-Working on a basic game for practice.
+Working on a basic game for practice with classes.
+Runs in cmd.